ai-mode/ai-mode/.ai/commands/create_commit_message__insert.md

 - Separate subject from body with a blank line
 - Focus on the business impact and reasoning for the change
 - Include breaking change notes if applicable
+- Ensure body lines do not exceed 140 characters

 ## Examples
 ```